IntersectMBO/cardano-node/doc/getting-started/install.md

     cardano-cli --version

-Repeat the process when you need to update to a new version
+Repeat the above process when you need to update to a new version.

 **Note:** It might be necessary to delete the `db`-folder \(the database-folder\) before running an updated version of the node.